architect/arc.codes/src/views/docs/en/reference/app.arc/static.md

 ## Overview

-`@static` is an S3 bucket for hosting static assets uploaded from `public/` folder
+`@static` pragma enables uploading of static assets to an `S3` bucket

 ## Syntax

 - No parameters are required
+- `folder` defines the folder to upload static assets from.
+Default is `public`
 - `fingerprint` enables static asset file fingerprinting (and long-lived caching headers)
-- `ignore` ignores files from `public/` folder
+- `ignore` defines which assets to be ignored during upload
-- `serialize` will serialize smaller files into API Gateway upon deployment
+- `serialize` will serialize files into an API Gateway response

-> Note: apps using `@http` can access static assets via `/_static` proxy; this is handy for keeping assets on the same-origin without ugly CORS hacks

 ## Example